 It is important to remember that one year after any child maintenance provision in a financial consent order has been made, either parent can then apply to the Child Maintenance Service for a formal assessment.
 That assessment by the Child Maintenance Service would discharge the private agreement reached between the parents, unless the court retained the power to make a “top up” provision.

 Whether you need advice on dealing with the Child Maintenance Service, court applications for spousal or child maintenance or disputing child maintenance and support claims, we will be happy to help.
-Contact us today to discuss your options, rights and legal responsibilities.
+Contact our family solicitors today to discuss your options, rights and legal responsibilities.